db-pj/server-setup/README.md

      `IS_PRODUCTION=true`

+5. Log out.
+Log back in.

-5. Certificate Combination: Run cert-combine.sh to create HAProxy-compatible cert
+6. Certificate Combination: Run cert-combine.sh to create HAProxy-compatible cert

-6. You can switch back to dev mode until ready to do the DNS switch `IS_PRODUCTION=false`
+7. You can switch back to dev mode until ready to do the DNS switch `IS_PRODUCTION=false`

-7. When you're ready to switch DNS:
+8. When you're ready to switch DNS:

   - Set production environment: